Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Seoul Metropolitan Police said it plans to deploy 810 officers to control traffic and minimize inconvenience to the public.
 Police advised people to use public transportation or stay updated with the latest traffic information if they must use their own vehicles to avoid congestion.

-Major palaces in the capital Seoul will be closed for the day on April 4 as a safety measure amid concerns of chaos on the day the Constitutional Court issues its ruling on the impeachment of President Yoon.
+Major palaces in the capital Seoul will be closed for the day on April 4 as a safety measure amid fears of chaos on the day the Constitutional Court issues its ruling on the impeachment of President Yoon.

 The Korea Heritage Administration announced on its official website on April 1 that for safety reasons, to protect cultural heritage and prevent accidents for visitors, the palaces including Gyeongbok Palace, Changdeok Palace and Deoksu Palace will all be closed on April 4.